tbela99/uploadManager/README.md

 ##### Arguments:

-- id - (*object*) upload transfer instance id. you can retrieve this instance with uploadManager.get(id)
+- id - (*object*) upload transfer instance id. you can retrieve this instance with uploadManager.get(id). it is also the id of the input checkbox

 ##### onLoad